Resize Text: |

 Q1.
 Can the SMC help me to assess whether there are grounds for me to lodge a complaint?

 A1.
-The SMC is unable to provide advice to individuals on whether there are grounds for them to lodge a complaint.
-If you wish to lodge a complaint against a doctor, you may wish to refer to section 40 of the Medical Registration Act (“MRA”) 1997 (as amended in 2020) and the SMC's Information Sheet for more information on what types of complaints the SMC will accept.
+The SMC is unable to provide advice on whether there are grounds for an individual to lodge a complaint.
+A potential complainant may refer to section 40 of the Medical Registration Act 1997 and the SMC’s information sheet for more information on what types of complaints the SMC will accept.

 Q2.
 How do I lodge a complaint against a doctor?